 Yes, this is a generic kind of message.
-I think it would be more helpful if Microsoft can explain to the user to use his/her corporate account rather than using technical terms like office 365 and Business services from Microsoft.
+I think it would be more helpful if Microsoft could explain to the user to use their corporate account rather than using technical terms like office 365 and Business services from Microsoft.

 Windows 10 Azure AD Join Automatic Intune Enrollment using Microsoft Endpoint Manager Intune | Azure AD?

-Windows 10 1703 Azure AD join is almost fully automated process once the user enters their user name and password in the above mentioned OOBE screen.
-The user input is required on one particular screen, and that is the screen for privacy settings.
+Windows 10 1703 Azure AD join is an almost fully automated process once users enter their user name and password in the OOBE mentioned above screen.
+The user input is required on one particular screen, which is the screen for privacy settings.

-Once the user is done with Windows 10 1703 privacy settings then, the device will get automatically logged with user name and password.
-Is it kind of new SSO for Windows 10 1703 Azure AD join?
-You can confirm the AAD Join from Settings – Accounts section in Windows 10 1703.
+Once the user is done with Windows 10 1703 privacy settings, the device will get automatically logged with the user name and password.
+Is it a new SSO for Windows 10 1703 Azure AD join?
+You can confirm the AAD Join from the Settings – Accounts section in Windows 10 1703.

 Windows 10 MDM Intune Auto Enrollment Experience

-Once the Windows device is Azure AD joined then, it should automatically get enrolled to Intune management.
-In your Azure AD, you should have enabled MDM auto enrollment option to get this experience.
-In my experience with Windows 10 1703, I got the encryption policy popup from Intune compliance policy within few minutes of the first login to the device.
+Once the Windows device is Azure AD joined, it should automatically get enrolled in Intune management.
+You should have enabled the MDM auto-enrollment option in your Azure AD to get this experience.
+In my experience with Windows 10 1703, I got the encryption policy popup from Intune compliance policy within a few minutes of the first login to the device.

 The user can also check the Intune enrollment from School or Work Account section in Windows 10 settings menu.
-There is a change in GUI of Windows 10 MDM stack with respect to School or Work account settings.
-There is no manage tab in the Windows 10 work account which got added to the device, don’t get worried about that because that is a new design for Windows 10 1703.
-Windows 10 work/school account setting has only two tabs, and those are Info and Disconnect.
+There is a change in the GUI of the Windows 10 MDM stack with respect to School or Work account settings.
+There is no manage tab in the Windows 10 work account added to the device.
+Don’t worry about that because that is a new design for Windows 10 1703.
+Windows 10 work/school account setting has only two tabs: Info and Disconnect.